‘My Side of the Story’: Ahmaud Arbery’s Accused Killer Defends Himself on Stand

 “If you pull a gun on someone...from what I’ve learned that usually caused people to back off or realize what’s happening.
 Compel compliance,” McMichael said, an idea that prosecutors are sure to drill down on during cross-examination.

+Two weeks before Arbery’s fatal shooting, McMichael told jurors he called the cops after seeing someone “lurking” outside a home under construction, whom he believed was “stealing, breaking in, [and] burglarizing.”

+“It startled me a little bit having that just happen and him creeping through that yard and trying to avoid detection...was alarming.
+I don’t think anyone normal would do that,” he added.
+“The way that he was acting was a bold move.”

-According to a police report, Gregory McMichael was on his front yard on Feb.
-23, 2020, when he saw Arbery “hauling ass” after leaving a home under construction.
-The elder McMichael told police after the incident he believed Arbery was the perpetrator of the recent break-ins in the area and went into his house to tell his son and grab his .357 Magnum.
+On Feb.
+23, authorities say that Gregory McMichael spotted Arbery on his front lawn after leaving that unfinished home.
+According to a police report, the elder McMichael said he saw Arbery “hauling ass” and, believing he was responsible for the recent break-ins, went into his house to tell his Travis and grab his .357 Magnum.

-“Travis, the guy is running down the street, let’s go,” Gregory said, according to the police report, which also notes that Travis grabbed his shotgun.
-They armed themselves, the McMichaels later said, because they “didn’t know if the male was armed or not.”
+Travis McMichael told jurors on Wednesday that he was in the living room trying to get his son down for a nap when his father walked in “in an almost frantic state.”
+He said his dad told him that “the guy that’s been breaking in down the road just ran by the house.
+Something's happened.”

+“I assumed it was the same guy from Feb.
+11. I think he told me to grab my gun...so I grabbed the shotgun,” McMichael said, noting that they did not know whether Arbery was armed or not.

 Authorities say that the father and son got into the pickup truck and chased after Arbery, but were unsuccessful at cutting him off.
 At that time, their neighbor, William “Roddie” Bryan, then joined the pursuit in his own truck and began to record the encounter.